The FrontalCortex question bank can help you study for the neurology boards.

 Please log in if you want to rate questions.

-C) Chiari type III malformation
+E) Chiari malformation

 This answer is correct.